surfly/docs/introduction/theTechnology.md

 * this request is then sent to the original site that the leader wants to co-browse
 * the website sends back the request to the Surfly proxy
 * the Surfly proxy then modifies the data so that it can be loaded into an iframe that rests on top the original page
 * both the leader and the follower now interact with the website as it is loaded within the iframe.
-From this point, there's only communication between the user's browsers and the proxy, and the requests don't continuously have to be sent through to the original website anymore
+From this point, there's only communication between the user's browsers and the proxy, and the requests don't continuously have to be sent to the original website anymore

 ![surfly-scheme](../images/surfly-scheme.png)